Inferara/inferara.com/content/blog/do-not-die-hard-with-tla-plus-1.md

 _Assume for this example `someNumber()` returns an integer from the `[0:1000]` interval._

-To define the system we need to define the _initial_ state of the system the the _next_ possible system state, expressed as a formula, that can be reached afrom the current state.
+To define the system we need to define the _initial_ state of the system the the _next_ possible system state, expressed as a formula, that can be reached from the current state.

 Here is the **formula** of the `C` code above, not the sequence of execution.